Basic Information

 - ?
 Earliest known date of existence

 - ?
-Thomas Aston Coffin, as manager of his father's estate on behalf of the siblings, purchased McTureus to expand the family's holdings which, at the time, also included Coffin Point Plantation and Cherry Hill Plantation.
+Thomas Aston Coffin, as manager of his father's estate on behalf of the siblings, purchased McTureous to expand the family's holdings which, at the time, also included Coffin Point Plantation and Cherry Hill Plantation.

 - 1861 The Coffins abandoned all their Beaufort County holdings when they left the area fleeing the advancing Union troops.